• Skip to primary navigation

 And probably my least favorite way of making bacon is in the microwave.
 Not that it tastes bad or anything but I am just not a fan of using the microwave for anything.
 Personal preference.

-Important to note that you need to microwave the bacon about 60 seconds for EACH bacon strip.
+Important to note that you need to microwave the bacon for about 60 seconds for EACH bacon strip.
 This is what I got after roughly 6 minutes in the micro:

 Cooking Bacon 3 Ways